Skip to content

 To manage available plugins registered in ComfyUI Launcher:

-2. Under Available Plugins, find the target plugin.
+2. Under Available Plugins, find the plugin you want.

 For any plugin, you can: